ernestogeek/occassion/README.md

-# Bookstore
+# Occassion

-Create modern web app clean architecture with NestJS + MongoDB & ViteJS + React
+Create modern web app clean architecture with NestJS + MongoDB & ViteJS + React to allow for a Occassion and events

 ## Technologies
 - Front-end